-It was around 1926 that the first hospital was built at Ile-A-La-Crosse.
-At first it was difficult to keep doctors there, but finally one came who stayed for twenty years, covering a huge territory.
-Then a second doctor was found who stayed in the North too.
+It was around 1926 that the first hospital was built at Ile-a-la-Crosse.
+At first it was difficult to keep doctors there, but finally Dr. Lavoie came who stayed for twenty years, covering a huge territory.
+Then a second, Dr. Hoffman, was found who stayed in the North too.

 All these men got along well together and usually a number of them would travel in company.
 The bachelors moved more quickly and stayed in their own group, and the married couples, who were not in such a great hurry, would stop to hunt and dry meat or fish.
 As young bachelors, my partner and I kept moving.
 Anyone who had fresh meat would give us a chunk, and if we knew someone was close behind us when we shot a moose, we would take a chunk and leave the rest for them.
 That was naturally a part of being neighbourly and partly a matter of not wanting to carry too much.
 It was a great country.
 Everyone enjoyed the life -- but there was some drawbacks.
 On the Foster River, for example, our dogs occasionally went hungry because there were so many falls that the fish couldn't get up that river and so there was no use to set nets for dog feed.